+Worst-case scenarios are calculated regularly.
 Treasury & Credit Control conducts daily monitoring of counterparty risks at the client level, whereby it relies on the group-wide exposure control system that records individual limits and their use in accounts and by single borrower units ("Kreditnehmereinheit").
 Daily activities mainly focus on monitoring intra-day and overdraft facility use.
+With the introduction of the Capital Requirements Directive II (CRD II), on December 31st, 2010, J.P.
+Morgan AG established a procedure to monitor any Legal Lending Limit (LLL) overdrafts and mitigate them with cash collateral.

 Compliance with the approved limit structure, monitoring of J.P.
-Morgan AG's risk capacity as well as the analysis of the firm's portfolio (e.g., maturities, credit products, segments and countries) are all summarized in weekly, monthly and quarterly reports submitted to the J.P.
+Morgan AG's risk capacity as well as the analysis of the firm's portfolio (e.g., maturities, credit products, segments and countries), including concentration risk, are all summarized in monthly and quarterly reports submitted to the J.P.
 Morgan AG Management Board.

 J.P.
-Morgan AG has procedures for intensified loan management as well as for treating problem loans, but had no need to apply these procedures to any of the outstanding exposures during 2009.
+Morgan AG has procedures for intensified loan management as well as for treating problem loans, but had no need to apply these during 2010.